10 Tips to Increase Mental Toughness

-It is not completely their athletic gifts.
-It is their mental toughness that caps it off.
 When the game is on the line all of these athletes seem to rise above the norm and perform at an extraordinary level.
-Mental toughness is their secret.
-Check out these tips to condition your mental muscle and improve your game like a champion.
+Mental toughness allows them to not panic and focus on the task at hand.

 #1.
 Focus on the Present